 Web UI to your data

 Thanks to Hive, you have a central and nicely documented repository of our datasets.
 Thanks to HCatalog (or Spark SQL), your Hive tables can be accessed by the most popular Big Data frameworks.
-Unfortunately, neither Hive nor HCatalog offer out-of-the box web UI to search, discover and learn about your datasets.
+Unfortunately, neither Hive nor HCatalog offers out-of-the-box web UI to search, discover and learn about your datasets.

 There is a small temptation to implement such a web UI by yourself because it doesn’t seem to be that hard.
-Alternative approach is to use some ready-to-use solution and one of them is Apache Falcon.
+An alternative approach is to use some ready-to-use solution and one of them is Apache Falcon.

 Once feeds are added to Falcon, you can see and search them by name, tag and status using the web UI and CLI.
 Currently, the web UI isn’t mind-blowing, but probably there isn’t anything more suitable in open-source projects today.
 Naturally, it can be extended by the community, so that additional search criteria are possible e.g. field name, field comment, partition field, file format, ownership, compression codec, directory name, total size, the last modification or access time, the number of applications that process the feed.

 Apart from the nice web UI, Falcon offers multiple useful features related to data management.
 For example, you can define the retention period for a dataset to enforce that each instance of this dataset should be automatically removed from Hive/HDFS after a specified period of time since its creation or last access.
 Thanks to that you won’t keep old or unused datasets on disks, and you won’t have to schedule the spontaneous “HDFS cleaning day” to urgently remove useless data when the free HDFS disk space falls below the critical threshold (let’s say, 10% of total disk space) and/or implement own cleaning scripts for that.

 You tested your Hive query, run it once and saw that it works.
 Now you want to schedule it periodically.